Director’s liability; does limited status still offer you protection?

-In this case the court held that the director and company secretary were not acting in the best interests of the company when inducing these breaches of contract and were therefore personally liable for the claims being pursued by the claimants.
+In this dental law case the court held that the director and company secretary were not acting in the best interests of the company when inducing these breaches of contract and were therefore personally liable for the claims being pursued by the claimants.

 First and foremost, if you are a director of a company it is important to understand your duties towards the company.
 We often see issues arising with our clients because they have not understood these legal requirements.
-It is so simple to set up a company that directors often fail to realise the complexities of company law, and the myriad of director’s responsibilities and obligations that they must comply with.
+It is so simple to set up a company that directors often fail to realise the complexities of company and dental law, and the myriad of director’s responsibilities and obligations that they must comply with.